 The sonographer will spread a warm gel on the area of your body to be examined.
 A small instrument called a "probe" or "transducer" will be placed in contact with the skin over the areas of interest and be moved slowly across it.
 This instrument sends and receives soundwaves that a computer uses to make pictures.
-These pictures will be seen by the sonographer on a monitor and they will become part of the digital records.
+These pictures will be seen by the sonographer on a monitor and they will become part of your digital record.

 During the examination, it may be necessary for the sonographer to push on the probe against the area of interest.
 You may also be asked to take deep breaths and/or hold your breath.
-Your examination will take between 45 - 60 minutes.
+Your examination will take about 30 minutes.